 How do we, as Christians, live in the modern world?
 How do we, as a church, respond to current events happening in our surrounding community?
 Although there are many possible answers to these questions, this young adult community seeks process the events taking place around us to realize how they impact our own lives, our understanding of God and our faith.
 We live in a society where news is at our fingertips, but we don’t always have a place to process events.
 Join us on Sunday mornings to process current events as they relate to scripture and our call to live out our faith in our daily lives.
-Community Class will begin on September 16, 2018 and will meet twice a month on these dates for 2018: September 16, September 23, October 7, October 21, November 4, November 18, December 2, and December 16.
+Community Class meets once a month on these dates in the first half of 2019: January 13, February 10, March 10, April 14, and May 12.
 Dr. Karen Massey, Associate Dean of McAfee School of Theology, teaches our Community Class.

 Tired Parents Class:

 While open to all, this community consists mainly of tired parents who long for an hour of adult conversation about how to live out their faith as a partner, parent, and progressive Baptist in a busy and changing world.
 This year we walk the path of discovery, contemplation, and the bizarre.
 We will have hymn sings, Bible drills, and challenged beliefs.
 There will be (almost) 666 questions regarding Revelation.
 How do we understand Christmas and Easter?
 What can we learn from those we came before us?
 How do we discover justice?
 Movies will be discussed.
 Books will be read.
 Hope will emerge.
 We welcome all voices to the conversation.

 Teachers: Tim Getsay, David Bell, & Corbin Boekhaus

 We gather once a month, rotating the location, for a book study of Brian Zahnd's Sinners in the Hands of a Loving God.
 Contact if you are interested in joining.